eserlxl/LLMEngine/docs/API_REFERENCE.md

 ## Generated HTML (Doxygen)

-If your build generates documentation, open the HTML output in your browser.
+If the build generates documentation, open the HTML output in a browser.
 Typical locations:

 - After configuring a docs target: `build/docs/html/index.html`
-- Or your build system's doc artifact directory
+- Or the build system's doc artifact directory

 ## Generate Locally